derbyjs/derby-standalone/README.md

 derby-standalone
 ================

-Client-side only version of Derby
+Client-side only version of Derby.
+Create and use components, and data-driven HTML templates.

 # Usage